wcfrobert/wcfrobert.github.io/_posts/2021-03-25-python-notes.markdown

 <div style="page-break-after: always;"></div>
 <hr>

-# APPENDIX A: Conceptual Stuff
+# APPENDIX A - Conceptual Stuff

 <hr>

-## Virtual Environment, Interpreter, PATH
+## Virtual Environment - Interpreter - PATH

 When installing python with Anaconda, it comes with its own massive bundle of popular and commonly-used python packages.
 Think of it like a "battery-included" distribution of python popular amongst data scientist and engineers who don't want to worry about managing dependencies and virtual environments.
 To run the Anaconda version of python: